pohara60/cross_number/Design.md

 - Seperate Grid Entry and Clue, with mapping between them
 - Grid Entry is a subtype of Clue with EntryMixin for digits and digitIdentities
 - Custom solve() procedure must solve Clues, then attempt to map to Entries

+## Variable Expressions - implemented

+The Wheels puzzle has expressions for variables:
+- The clue expressions refer to other clues and to variables
+- Variable expressions refer to other variables

+Enhancements:
+- ExpressionVariables have constraints in terms of expressions involving other variables (not yet clues).
+The solve queue now consists of Clues and ExpressionVariables (both extend Variable).
+- Solving a Clue/Variable can set other Clues and/or Variables - these must then be "solved" to execute their side effects (other Clue/Variables values, Entry digits).

 ## Generic Puzzle (Future)